What is the accounts payable process?

 The problems commonly faced by AP professionals include:

-To tackle the issues that prevent AP teams from being efficient, there are a set of best practices that help streamline the accounts payable process from start to end.
+To tackle the issues that prevent AP teams from being efficient, there are a set of best practices that help streamline the process from start to finish.